Add the peeled and seeded avocados to a blender or food processor.

 Can I use a different type of nut milk for these popsicles?

-Absolutely!
-While the recipe calls for macadamia nut milk, you can substitute it with any unsweetened nut milk of your choice, like almond milk or coconut milk.
+Yes!
+While the recipe calls for macadamia nut milk, you can swap it for any unsweetened nut milk you like - almond milk, coconut milk, or even hemp milk.

 What sweeteners can I use instead of powdered sugar-free sweetener?

-You can use liquid stevia or erythritol as alternatives.
-Just adjust the quantity to suit your taste since they may vary in sweetness.
+You can use liquid stevia or erythritol instead.
+Just adjust the amount to your taste since they vary in sweetness.

 How long can I store these avocado popsicles?

-You can store the popsicles in an airtight container in the freezer for up to two weeks.
-Just make sure to let them sit at room temperature for a few minutes before enjoying!
+You can store them in a container in the freezer for up to two weeks.
+Just let them sit at room temperature for a few minutes before eating!

 Are these popsicles suitable for a vegan diet?

 Yes!
-As long as you choose a plant-based nut milk and a vegan sweetener, these popsicles are perfect for a vegan diet.
+As long as you use a plant-based nut milk and a vegan sweetener, these popsicles work great for a vegan diet.

 Can I add extra flavorings to these popsicles?

-Definitely!
-You can mix in ingredients like cocoa powder for a chocolate version, or add some fresh mint or lime juice for a refreshing twist.
+For sure!
+Try cocoa powder for a chocolate version, or toss in some fresh mint or lime juice for a refreshing twist.

 I was a bit skeptical about using avocado in a dessert, but these turned out super creamy and refreshing.
 I used almond milk instead of macadamia since that's what I had and it worked great.